sky-map-team/stardroid/designdocs/datageneration.md

 ```

 #### JSON
     + Good support.
     + Human-readable
-- Not as compact and nice to read as text protos
+    - Not as compact and nice to read as text protos?

 #### Example